pink-junkjard/hyperfiddle/README.md

 App-as-a-value paves the way for some seriously sophisticated application tooling.

 **This entire screenshot is modeled as an edn value**.
 The bottom half is an editor for said edn values.
+The editor is itself modeled as an edn value too.
+[Yes it can edit itself and yes this is how we build it every day](http://hyperfiddle.net/hyperfiddle-blog/ezpkb21haW4gbmlsLCA6cHJvamVjdCAiaHlwZXJmaWRkbGUtYmxvZyIsIDpsaW5rLWRiaWQgI0RiSWRbMTc1OTIxODYwNDU4OTQgMTc1OTIxODYwNDU0MjJdLCA6cXVlcnktcGFyYW1zIHs6ZW50aXR5ICNEYklkWzE3NTkyMTg2MDQ2MjA3IDE3NTkyMTg2MDQ1ODgyXX19)).

 ![](https://i.imgur.com/sisRPWO.png)